nextstrain/cli/doc/installation.md

     ✔ yes: augur is installed and runnable
     ✔ yes: auspice is installed and runnable

-    # native is not supported
+    # ambient is not supported
     ✔ yes: snakemake is installed and runnable
     ✘ no: augur is installed and runnable
     ✘ no: auspice is installed and runnable